camilotejeiro/camilotejeiro.github.io/_posts/2017-08-19-aic-1-2-simulation.md

 ### Circuit Analysis (quick sanity check)

-Let's start with a quick qualitative analysis, from the circuit topology we should expect:
+Let's start with a quick qualitative analysis.
+From a Common-emitter Amplifier circuit topology we should expect:

-* We have an AC coupled input to the CE amplifier, thus we should expect a signal shifted "up" from 0V to the voltage at n_1 (our vias voltage for Q1, more on this later).
+* We have an AC coupled input to the CE amplifier, thus we should expect a signal shifted "up" from 0V to the voltage at n_1 (our bias voltage for Q1, more on this later).
     > Check.